 How To Tame Water Kefir Fizz

 It’s such a gratifying day when you open your bottle of water kefir and it has a perfect fizz.
-On the other hand, it’s frustrating when you open the lid and water kefir sprays all over the room!
-Some of you have had the pleasure of an unplanned kitchen wash down and have messaged me with photos of water kefir dripping off the ceiling.
+On the other hand, it’s frustrating when you open the lid and water kefir sprays all over the room.
+Some of you have had the pleasure of an unplanned kitchen wash down and have messaged us with photos of water kefir dripping off the ceiling.
 Yikes!

-The best way to prevent excessive fizz is to burp your bottle every day when you are making your second ferment.
+The best way to prevent excessive fizz is to burp your bottle every 12 when you are making your second ferment.
+If you are using high sugar fruits/juices you should burp it every 6-8 hours.
 If you’re not sure how fizzy your brew is, before you unclasp your bottle, put a dish cloth over the lid and open it over the sink.
 That will prevent it from spraying all over the room.